SriMethan/lichess-bot/README.md

 #### How to change nnue
 - you can keep your nnue  [here](/config.yml#L58).

+### If you need accept bots
+- you can change [78th line of config.yml](/config.yml#L78) then wait 2 mins out of playing, after  your bot will accept

 ## If you have any quastion please inform me ##

   [Drdisrespect1](https://lichess.org/@/drdisrespect1) and [drrespectable](https://lichess.org/@/drrespectable)